-DHEA or dehydroepiandrosterone is one of the most abundant steroids in the human body.
-It's actually a weak estrogen and androgen hormone.
+DHEA or dehydroepiandrosterone, is one of the most abundant steroids in the human body.
+It's a weak estrogen and androgen hormone.
 It serves many purposes in the body and it can be sold as a supplement.

 Some studies show that small doses of DHEA administered to men might decrease SHBG levels.
 However, more research is needed as increasing the levels of DHEA in the body can have serious side effects in the long run.

 For example, high levels of DHEA are commonly associated with Parkinson's Disease.
-This is a complex neurodegenerative disease that can lead to memory loss and poor brain function.
+This complex neurodegenerative disease can lead to memory loss and poor brain function.
 If you decide to take DHEA supplements, make sure that you speak with your doctor first.

-Keep in mind that these solutions might work for people who have SHBG levels higher than normal.
-If your SHBG level is low, you should not worry to lower it even further.
+Remember that these solutions might work for people with SHBG levels higher than normal.
+If your SHBG level is low, you should not worry about lowering it further.

 What if My SHBG Levels Are Already Low?

-In this case, your free testosterone levels are probably optimal and you don't have to do anything to increase them.
-However, too little SHBG is not a good thing either.
+In this case, your free testosterone levels are optimal and you don't have to do anything to increase them.
+However, more SHBG is needed too.
 This could signify an underlying health condition that must be explored further.

-For example, if you have too little SHBG in your bloodstream, you might have a fatty liver or metabolic syndrome.
+For example, if you have low SHBG in your bloodstream, you might have a fatty liver or metabolic syndrome.
 This condition can be caused by excessive alcohol consumption or other factors.
 A liver problem is usually associated with insulin resistance too.

 Generally speaking, low SHBG levels are good predictors of diabetes in people of all ages.
 You must do a blood glucose and a A1c test to see how glucose is processed in your body.
 If you're pre-diabetic, you can still do something to increase insulin sensitivity and avoid this chronic condition.